 9.4.2.312.4 Reconfiguration Multi-Link element

-The Reconfiguration Multi-Link element is used to announce an ML reconfiguration operation (see 35.3.6 (ML reconfiguration)) (#15985)by the AP MLD (see 35.3.6.2 (Adding affiliated APs(#18115)) and 35.3.6.3 (Removing affiliated APs(#18115))).
-This element is also used to initiate ML reconfiguration operation for adding or deleting links to its existing ML setup by the non-AP MLD (see 35.3.6.4 (ML reconfiguration to the ML setup(#15985))) and to provide recommendation for ML reconfiguration by the AP MLD to its associated non-AP MLD(s) (see 35.3.6.5 (AP MLD recommendation for ML reconfiguration(#15985))).
+The Reconfiguration Multi-Link element is used to announce an ML reconfiguration operation (see 35.3.6 (ML reconfiguration)) (#15985)by the AP MLD (see 35.3.6.3 (Removing affiliated APs(#18115))).
+This element is also used to initiate ML reconfiguration operation for deleting links to its existing ML setup by the non-AP MLD (see 35.3.6.4 (ML reconfiguration to the ML setup(#15985))) and to provide recommendation for ML reconfiguration by the AP MLD to its associated non-AP MLD(s) (see 35.3.6.5 (AP MLD recommendation for ML reconfiguration(#15985))).

 The format of the Presence Bitmap subfield of the Multi-Link Control field in a Reconfiguration Multi-Link element is defined in Figure 9-1002u (Presence Bitmap subfield of the Reconfiguration Multi-Link element format(#15985)).